 It is composed of representative of all partners.
-His composition will be discussed in the kickoff meeting.
+His composition will be discussed in the kick-off meeting.

-3.1.6 Intellectual Outputs Leaders
+3.1.5 Intellectual Outputs Leaders

-Each intellectual Output (O) Leader will have the following responsibilities:
+Each intellectual output Leader will have the following responsibilities:

-- Planning and management of the work involved in the O; - Allocation of tasks to all partners that participate in this O; - Coordination of the relationship between this O and the rest of the project Os; - Organization of technical discussions about this specific O; - Organization of the contracted documents and deliverables of the O; - Communication with the Consortium, Steering Committee and Project Coordinator and reporting.
+- Planning and management of the work involved in the intellectual output. - Allocation of tasks to all partners that participate in this intellectual output. - Coordination of the relationship between this O and the rest of the project intellectual outputs. - Organization of technical discussions about this specific intellectual output. - Organization of the contracted documents and deliverables of the intellectual output. - Communication with the Consortium, Steering Committee and Project Coordinator and reporting.

-3.1.7 Researching team (main staff)
+3.1.6 Researching team (main staff)